 2 | Lamps

-There are a lot of thrifted items in the image below, including the pretty lamp.
-The chair, yellow picture frame, blue book, and pegboard on the wall are all estate sale finds.
+There are a lot of thrifted items in this image, including the pretty lamp.
+The chair, yellow picture frame, blue book, and peg rail on the wall are all estate sale finds.

 3 | Books

-I look for a few different categories of books when I go to an estate sale.
-First, I keep an eye out for vintage, first edition books that may be valuable as well as beautiful to display.
+I look for a few different categories of books to buy when I go to an estate sale.
+First, I keep an eye out for vintage, first-edition books that may be valuable as well as beautiful to display.

 4 | Baskets